Kitware/vtk-examples/src/Cxx/PolyData/BooleanOperationPolyDataFilter.md

     See [Boolean Operations on Surfaces in VTK Without External Libraries](http://www.vtkjournal.org/browse/publication/797) for details on the algorithm.

 !!! seealso
-    [LoopBooleanPolyDataFilter](/Cxx/PolyData/LoopBooleanPolyDataFilter) uses an alternative algorithm to do the boolean operations.
+    [LoopBooleanPolyDataFilter](../LoopBooleanPolyDataFilter), it uses an alternative algorithm to do the boolean operations.